supaizjy0321/Finland_train_tracker_python/README.md

 ## Using the Application

 1. **View All Trains**: When you first load the application, you'll see all active trains on the map
+2. **Understand the Colors**: Blue markers represent moving trains, red markers are stationary trains
-2. **Search for Trains**: Use the search box in the sidebar to find specific trains by ID
+3. **Search for Trains**: Use the search box in the sidebar to find specific trains by ID (exact matching is used for precise results)
-3. **View Train Details**: Click on any train marker to see detailed information
+4. **View Train Details**: Click on any train marker to see detailed information including speed and route
+5. **View Statistics**: The sidebar shows total counts of trains and their status
-4. **Manual Refresh**: Click the "Refresh" button to update the data immediately
+6. **Manual Refresh**: Click the "Refresh" button to update the data immediately
-5. **Auto-refresh**: Data automatically updates every 30 seconds
+7. **Auto-refresh**: Data automatically updates every 30 seconds

 ## Customization